Umbrella Company in New Zealand

 - Any taxable Maori authority distribution statements

 Step 2: Register for myIR (if filing online)

-If you’re filing online, register for myIR Secure Online Services here.
+If you’re filing online, register for myIR Secure Online Services here(link is external).
 This is a 3-step process and you will need your IRD Number.

 Request a Taxpack (if filing by paper)

 Use the Request an IR3 taxpack(link is external) service on the Inland Revenue Department (IRD) website.
 A “Get Started” button at the bottom of the page directs you to a form via which you can request a taxpack.

 Your taxpack will be posted to you and should arrive in approximately 10 working days.

 Step 3: File Taxes

 To file taxes online, use your myIR Secure Online Services account.